Bruce Eriksen: Advocacy

 In 1973, Vancouver city planner Peter Davies decided what was needed to address some of the DTES' health and social problems (high rates of tuberculosis and other communicable diseases related to poverty) was a democratic organization.
 He enlisted the support of Eriksen, Jean Swanson and Libby Davies, who organized DERA.
 The group's mandate was to build a democratic voice within the neighbourhood.
 The organization required its members to be residents of the community, which for many years had been known only by the pejorative Skid Road.
 DERA renamed the area the Downtown Eastside.

 The contributions of DERA and Bruce Eriksen to the people of the DTES include the passing of a bylaw requiring hotels and rooming houses to have sprinkler systems, strong efforts in respect to rezoning, in order to protect affordable housing in the Downtown Eastside, and establishing the Carnegie Community Centre.
 Another accomplishment was the lighting of neighbourhood lanes and alleyways at night to prevent robberies, sexual assaults and beatings.

-Davies describes Eriksen's advocacy of the sprinkler bylaw: "Neither the province nor the city made it mandatory for Single Room Occupancy (SRO) hotels to have sprinkler systems.
+Davies describes Eriksen's advocacy of the sprinkler bylaw: "Neither the province nor the city made it mandatory for single-room occupancy (SRO) hotels to have sprinkler systems.
 Approximately 25 people died every year, 40 in 1973.
 DERA worked hard to have the bylaw changed.
 The struggle was ignored by the city and fought against by the landlords who threatened to close permanently if they were required to put sprinkler systems in.
 The fire deaths of five people in the Commercial Hotel on Cambie Street allowed Bruce Eriksen to corner the mayor at the site of the burning building in front of the media and demand he bring in sprinkler laws to stop the unnecessary deaths.
 This incident led to the passing of the (Vancouver) Fire Sprinkler Bylaw, responsible for the saving of many lives."

 Politics

-In 1980 Eriksen was elected to Vancouver City Council as a member of COPE, and he served in that capacity for six consecutive times, finally retiring in 1993.
+In 1980, Eriksen was elected to Vancouver City Council as a member of Coalition of Progressive Electors, and he served in that capacity for six consecutive times, finally retiring in 1993.